tobanteAudio/neo-fdtd/README.md

 conda_pffdtd.yml (for conda).
 Conda (or miniconda) is recommended to get started with a PFFDTD-specific conda environment (see .yml file).

 ### Installation (C/CUDA)
-To compile, run 'make all' in the c_cuda folder.
+To compile, run 'make all' in the src folder.

 You will need the CUDA toolkit, which you can install from [this link](https://developer.nvidia.com/cuda-downloads).